 4.1 Best Complementary Side Dishes

-- Roasted asparagus or sautéed green beans for a touch of freshness.
+- Roasted asparagus or sautéed green beans for some green.

-- Rich and creamy mashed potatoes or a herbed wild rice blend to soak up the lobster sauce.
+- Creamy mashed potatoes or herbed wild rice to soak up extra sauce.

-- A crisp garden salad dressed with a light vinaigrette to balance the richness of the main dish.
+- Fresh garden salad with a light dressing to balance the richness.

-- Wine Pairings: A full-bodied red wine such as Cabernet Sauvignon or a crisp white like Chardonnay pairs beautifully with this dish.
+- Wine Pairings: A bold red like Cabernet or a crisp white like Chardonnay works great.

 4.2 Presentation Tips